timescale/docs/promscale/installation/docker.md

 </procedure>

-When you have installed Promscale, you are ready to ingest data.
+After you have installed Promscale, you can ingest data.
 For instructions, see the [send data][send-data] section.

 ## Upgrading from the previous alpine image